QuantumBFS/Yao.jl/README.md

 ## The Team

 This project is an effort of QuantumBFS, an open source organization for quantum science.
-Yao is currently maintained by [Xiuzhe (Roger) luo](https://github.com/Roger-luo) and [Jin-guo Liu](https://github.com/GiggleLiu) with contributions from open source community.
+Yao is currently maintained by [Xiu-Zhe (Roger) Luo](https://github.com/Roger-luo) and [Jin-Guo Liu](https://github.com/GiggleLiu) with contributions from open source community.
 All the contributors are listed in the [contributors](https://github.com/QuantumBFS/Yao.jl/graphs/contributors).

 ## Papers Citing Yao